Masterpiece found in French woman's kitchen sells for $26.6M

-PARIS (AP) — An old painting found in the kitchen of an elderly French woman, who considered it an icon of little importance, has made her a multimillionaire.
+PARIS — A painting found in the kitchen of an old French woman, who considered it an icon of little importance, has made her a multimillionaire.

-The work, a masterpiece attributed to the 13th-century Italian painter Cimabue that was discovered earlier this year, sold for 24 million euros ($26.6 million) Sunday.
+The work, a masterpiece attributed to the 13th-century Italian painter Cimabue that was discovered earlier this year, sold for $26.6 million Sunday.

-Dominique Le Coent of Acteon Auction House, who sold the masterpiece to an anonymous buyer near Chantilly, north of Paris, said the sale represented a “world record for a primitive, or a pre-1500 work.”
+Dominique Le Coent of Acteon Auction House, who sold the masterpiece to a buyer near Chantilly, north of Paris, said the sale represented a “world record for a primitive, or a pre-1500 work.”

 “It’s a painting that was unique, splendid and monumental.
 Cimabue was the father of the Renaissance.
 But this sale goes beyond all our dreams,” Le Coent told The Associated Press.